integerhbreak/python-session-1-sammyfit/README.md

 Follow these steps carefully to **solve and submit your assignment using your GitHub account via GitHub Classroom**.

 ---
+## The '-----' (number of dashes) represents the missing piece of code.
+---

+---

 ## ✅ Submission Steps: